-So much has changed in the game industry since I wrote the first edition of this book more than ten years ago.
-There has been an explosion in new platforms of play, and an emergence of exciting new markets and genres of games.
+So much has changed in the game industry since I wrote the first edition of this book almost fifteen years ago.
+There has been an explosion in new platforms of play and an emergence of exciting new markets and genres of games.
 Today, it seems that everyone plays games, everywhere.
 The one constant I see in this world of change is the need for innovative game designers to realize the potential for play in all of these new platforms and places.

-And so I offer this tenth anniversary edition, with its strong focus still on learning the playcentric process of design and iteration, but enhanced with updated techniques and ideas that have sprung from today’s industry, and filled with the perspectives of new designers who are on the front lines of facing today’s design challenges and opportunities—designers such as Jane McGonigal, Keita Takahashi, Robin Hunicke, Randy Smith, Michael John, Elan Lee, Anna Anthropy, Christina Norman, and more.
-This new edition includes sidebars on the emerging opportunities in independent design and publishing of games, on experimental game design, on mobile games and virtual reality systems, on art games and social games, and on techniques for tuning games and using metrics to get the best player experience.
+And so I offer this updated edition, with its strong focus still on learning the playcentric process of design and iteration, but enhanced with updated techniques and ideas that have sprung from today’s industry, and filled with the perspectives of new designers who are on the front lines of facing today’s design challenges and opportunities—designers such as Jane McGonigal, Ian Dallas, Dan Cook, Robin Hunicke, Randy Smith, Michael John, Elan Lee, Anna Anthropy, Christina Norman, and more.
+This edition includes sidebars on building inclusive teams, on emerging opportunities in independent design and publishing of games, on emotion-driven game design, on mobile games and virtual reality systems, on art games and social games, and on techniques for tuning games and using metrics to get the best player experience.

 Back when I wrote the first version of this book, there was a sense in the field that game design was not something that could be taught.
 You either had a “knack” for games or you didn’t.
 Needless to say, I didn’t agree.
-Fast-forward ten years and the sense is completely different.
-Now, game design programs, such as the one that I chair at the University of Southern California, are seen as incubators for innovative ideas and people.
-The training that students get in such programs is coalescing into a set of best practices that turn out creative people who are able to work well on teams, and who have strong design skills and understanding of how to create interesting game mechanics.
-Some of these programs have arisen in technical schools, some in art schools and others in a staggering variety of disciplines that cross the humanities, arts and sciences.
+Fast-forward fifteen years and the sense is completely different.
+Now, game design programs, such as the one that I direct at USC, are seen as incubators for innovative ideas and people.
+The training that students get in such programs is coalescing into a set of best practices that turn out creative people who are able to work well on diverse teams, and who have strong design skills and understanding of how to create interesting game mechanics.
+Some of these programs have arisen in technical schools, some in art schools, and others in a staggering variety of disciplines that cross the humanities, arts, and sciences.
 Game design is everywhere.